iggy157/aiwolf-nlp-server-edited/doc/en/logic.md

 Limit the speech to `max_length.per_talk` characters.

-#### 3. If the speech length is 0, replace the speech with an over-speech.
+#### 3. If the speech length is 0, replace the speech with an over-speech